sunnydhaliwalx-creator/aretex/README.md

      npm start
      ```

+## Features

+- **Order Review**: View and review all orders placed for your pharmacy
+- **Order Placement**: Create and submit new orders for pharmaceutical products
+- **Inventory Management**: Conduct and track stock inventory counts
+- **Client Portal**: Secure access for pharmacy clients to manage their operations

 ## Usage

 Once the application is running, you can access the web interface at `http://localhost:3000`.
-Use the API endpoints to manage your fitness data.
+Pharmacy staff can log in to:

+- Review pending and completed orders
+- Place new orders for products
+- Conduct stock inventory counts
+- View order history and inventory reports

 ## Contributing